leancodepl/corelibrary/docs/cqrs/operation/index.md

 ## Contract

-Consider the operation that creates payment in external service for employee's access to application and returns payment token.
+Consider the operation that creates payment in external service for employee's access to application and returns payment token:

 ```csharp
 [AuthorizeWhenHasAnyOf(Auth.Roles.Admin)]